signals-protocol/signals-breakout-programs/README.md

 # Signals Breakout Programs - Solana Market Prediction Protocol

-Signals Breakout Programs is a prediction market protocol operating on the Solana blockchain that implements a (q+t)/(T+t) integral price formula using a Uniswap V3-style tick-based bin system.
+Signals Breakout Programs is a prediction market protocol operating on the Solana blockchain that implements a $(q+t)/(T+t)$ integral price formula using a Uniswap V3-style tick-based bin system.
 This protocol can operate multiple prediction markets simultaneously with a single program and provides unique pricing mechanisms through special betting cost calculations.

 ## Key Features

 - Operate multiple prediction markets with a single manager contract
 - Price range settings using Uniswap V3 tick structure (ranges/bins)
-- Sophisticated betting cost calculation through the (q+t)/(T+t) integral formula
+- Sophisticated betting cost calculation through the $(q+t)/(T+t)$ integral formula
 - Betting across various ranges possible
 - Winning range setting and reward distribution system

+## Mathematical Background

+The betting cost is calculated based on the following integral:

+$$\int_{t=0}^{x} \frac{q+t}{T+t} \, dt = x + (q-T) \ln\left(\frac{T+x}{T}\right)$$

+Where:

+- $q$: Current amount of tokens in the bin
+- $T$: Total supply of tokens in the entire market
+- $x$: Amount of tokens to purchase

+This formula means that the betting cost adjusts according to the market's liquidity.
+The more popular an interval is, the higher the cost to bet on it.

+### Math Core

+The mathematical functions are implemented in a separate `math-core` crate that you can find in the `programs/range-bet-program/math-core` directory.
+This crate can be compiled both for on-chain use (BPF) and as a WASM module for client-side applications.
+For more details, see the [Math Core README](programs/range-bet-program/math-core/README.md).

 ## Architecture